How to Implement Web Scraping in R

 )

-Here we have to mention the encode type as “json” to convert the payload to JSON before sending the request.
+Here you have to mention the encode type as “json” to convert the payload to JSON before sending the request.

 # Send the POST request